 STEPHANIE ZWICKER SLAVENS

-Until her recent appointment to Vice Chair of the Social Benefits Tribunal of Ontario, Stephanie Zwicker Slavens practiced as a lawyer for almost 20 years representing both seriously injured parties and institutional clients.
+Until her appointment as a Vice Chair of the Social Benefits Tribunal of Ontario in April 2021, Stephanie Zwicker Slavens practiced as a lawyer for almost 20 years representing both seriously injured parties and institutional clients.
 Stephanie graduated from the University of Western Ontario in 2000 with an LLB, and previously earned her Honours BES at York University in 1997.
 Over the past 20 years, Stephanie has appeared before the Ontario Court of Appeal, Ontario Superior Court of Justice, License Appeal Tribunal, Financial Services Commission of Ontario, Human Rights Tribunal of Ontario, Social Security Tribunal and the Ontario Small Claims Court.

 Sean Weir was CEO of Canada’s largest national law firm from 2000 to July 1, 2018.
 In his legal practice, Mr. Weir advised financial institutions, corporations and major pension funds.
 Active in his community, Mr. Weir served as an elected Councillor of the Town of Oakville, a director of the Oakville Trafalgar Memorial Hospital and a Director and Chair of Oakville Hydro.
 Mr. Weir was named a “Diversity Champion” by Women of Influence Magazine, received the Lexpert Zenith Managing Partner Award for Corporate Social Responsibility and was listed in the Lexpert/American Lawyer Guide to the Leading 500 Lawyers in Canada.